 Renovating is stressful and can put huge strain on a relationship, especially if you don’t take time to prepare to work together.
-Just check out this article from houzz.com that found 12% of couples considered separating or divorcing part way through their renovations.
+Just check out this article from houzz.com that found 12% of respondents considered separating or divorcing part way through their renovations.
 It sounds unbelievable but it happens!
-Both of us felt that we communicated well and were patient with each other during day to day life so we weren’t concerned about this before tackling our first reno.
+Both of us felt that we communicated well and were patient with each other during day to day life so we weren’t concerned about this before tackling our first renovation.

 Boy, were we in for a surprise!